Year of Publication

 This type of analysis can also be used as an alternative to traditional, more costly appraisal systems.
 Fayette County’s current appraisal fees are approximately $2,500 for each farm.
 Using a formula-based appraisal to eliminate this cost for the remaining land needed to reach the program’s goal could save over $700,000 in current dollars.
 Moreover, this report suggests savings approaching $9 million, in current dollars, could be realized by purchasing the remaining land needed (36,000 acres) to reach the program’s goal using this report’s estimates vs. the current actual average.
 As the pool of land available for participation diminishes and funding sources tighten, efforts to reduce costs and maximize available dollars may be prudent.

 Papka, Perry A., "Purchase of Development Rights in Fayette County: A Hedonic Price Analysis of Easement Payments" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 76.